peschu123/example_async_tokio_indicatif/README.md

 # example_async_tokio_indicatif

 Since async can be a bit confusing at the beginning, I made a little example to visualize async behavior with indicatif multi progress.
-Lots of comments so that everybody can understand whats going on.
+Lots of comments (maybe too much?!) so that everybody can understand whats going on.

 This is for beginners (like me) in rust/programming. :-)

 It uses mainly [indicatif](https://github.com/console-rs/indicatif) (multi) progress bar and [tokio](https://tokio.rs/) JoinSet + spawn.